-Take Five - World markets themes for the week ahead
+Take Five: World markets themes for the week ahead

 SHOULD I STAY OR SHOULD I GO?

 Another week closer to the date Britain leaves the European Union.
 Or are we?
-Given how crushingly Prime Minister Theresa May's Brexit divorce deal was defeated by lawmakers, there is little chance her Plan B -- to be presented in coming days -- will get away with just minor amendments.
+Given how crushingly Prime Minister Theresa May's proposed Brexit agreement was defeated by lawmakers, there is little chance her Plan B -- to be presented in coming days -- will get away with just minor amendments.
 So markets now reckon the March 29 deadline will be extended to give parliament more time to negotiate the manner of exit or even to organise a second referendum.

-Of course, markets' glee could be misplaced.
+Of course, market glee might be misplaced.
 If May fails to forge consensus within her party and with opposition leader Jeremy Corbyn and if parliament fails to agree an extension, Britain will crash out the EU without a deal.
-Corbyn wants a pledge from May to block no-deal Brexit before joining cross-party talks but May describes this as impossible.
-Her Plan B will be unveiled on Monday and voted on by parliament on Jan.
+Corbyn wants a pledge from May to block a no-deal Brexit before joining cross-party talks, but May describes this as impossible.
+Her Plan B will be disclosed on Monday and voted on by parliament on Jan.
 29. Sterling looks set for another volatile week.

 GRAPHIC: Sterling options -